Last Updated on July 21, 2021 by Audrey Scott

 A huge thanks goes to Jean Cyril Pressoir, our G Adventures CEO (guide) in Haiti.
 He told great stories, knew a proverb for every conceivable life scenario, and never seemed to tire of our questions about his country.

-Grab a coffee and listen in to the Amateur Traveler Podcast below where we talk about our travels throughout Haiti — where we went, what surprised us, what we felt, and more.
+Grab a coffee and listen in to the Amateur Traveler Podcast on Haiti where we talk about our travels throughout the country– where we went, what surprised us, what we felt, and more.

-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on one of the links above.
 The price remains the same to you and we earn a small commission.
 Thank you!